open-mmlab/mmengine/docs/en/tutorials/hook.md

   default_hooks = dict(checkpoint=dict(type='CheckpointHook', interval=5, out_dir='/path/of/directory'))
   ```

-- Automatically publish the best and the last checkpoints
+- Make checkpoints for publish

-  If you want to publish the best and the last checkpoints after training, you can set the `published_keys` parameter.
-You can select any keys in checkpoint to be published.
+  If you want to automatically generate publishable checkpoints after training (remove unnecessary keys, such as optimizer state), you can set the `published_keys` parameter to choose which information to keep.
+Note: You need to set the `save_best` or `save_last` parameters accordingly, so that the releasable checkpoints will be generated.
+Setting `save_best` will generate the releasable weights of the optimal checkpoint, and setting `save_last` will generate the releasable final checkpoint.
+These two parameters can also be used set at the same time.

   ```python
   default_hooks = dict(checkpoint=dict(type='CheckpointHook', interval=1, save_best='accuracy', rule='less', published_keys=['meta', 'state_dict']))